awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/control-access-using-iam.md

 ## Authorization Based on Amazon EC2 Auto Scaling Tags<a name="security_iam_service-with-iam-tags"></a>

+You can apply tag\-based, resource\-level permissions in the identity\-based policies that you create for Amazon EC2 Auto Scaling\.
+This gives you better control over which resources a user can create, modify, use, or delete\.

-You can attach tags to Amazon EC2 Auto Scaling resources or pass tags in a request to Amazon EC2 Auto Scaling\.
-To control access based on tags, you provide tag information in the [condition element](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_condition.html) of a policy using the `autoscaling:ResourceTag/key-name`, `aws:RequestTag/key-name`, or `aws:TagKeys` condition keys\.
-For more information about tagging Amazon EC2 Auto Scaling resources, see [Tagging Auto Scaling Groups and Instances](autoscaling-tagging.md)\.
+To use tags with IAM policies, you provide tag information in the [condition element](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_condition.html) of a policy using the following condition keys:
++ Use `autoscaling:ResourceTag/tag-key: tag-value` to allow \(or deny\) user actions on Auto Scaling groups with specific tags\.
++ Use `aws:RequestTag/tag-key: tag-value` to require that a specific tag be present \(or not present\) in a request\.
++ Use `aws:TagKeys [tag-key, ...]` to require that specific tag keys be present \(or not present\) in a request\.

-To view an example identity\-based policy for limiting access to a resource based on the tags on that resource, see [Example: Control Access Using Tags](security_iam_id-based-policy-examples.md#policy-example-tags)\.
+To view an example policy for controlling access to an Auto Scaling group based on the tags on that Auto Scaling group, see [Control Which Scaling Policies Can Be Deleted](security_iam_id-based-policy-examples.md#policy-example-delete-policy)\.
+For other examples for controlling access based on tags, see [Amazon EC2 Auto Scaling Identity\-Based Policy Examples](security_iam_id-based-policy-examples.md)\.

 ## Amazon EC2 Auto Scaling IAM Roles<a name="security_iam_service-with-iam-roles"></a>